jadencodes/jadencodes.github.io/_posts/2022-08-31-cloud-village-overconfident-ciso.md

 Credentials at last!
 We see the `sensorby:c8qGEYjH4j4kcaECx3QT@bitbucket.org` telling us the credentials and _where_ the company `Sensorby` likely hosts their codebases.

-Lets try and clone the new project assuming the same credentials will work:
+Let's try and clone the new project assuming the same credentials will work:

 ```console
 $ git clone https://sensorby:c8qGEYjH4j4kcaECx3QT@bitbucket.org/sensorby-devops/asclepius.git